 For the 5th edition, the Mentoring Programme involved a minimum of 70 participants.
 Each mentoring circle consisted of a small group (4-5) of young people, both students and young professionals, and these mentees are assigned to a senior industry professional who acts as their mentor.
 These international groups regularly got together in a conference call to discuss a set of issues, both industry and career related and in order to allow for regular communication mentees are matched with mentors from similar time zones.

-As part of the WPC Youth Committee’s (YC) mission, one key focus point is to “bridge the generation gap through mentorship networks”.
-In order to achieve that objective, WPC started a “Pilot Mentoring Programme” in October 2010.
+As part of the WPC Young Professionals Committee’s (YP) mission, one key focus point is to “bridge the generation gap through mentorship networks”.
+In order to achieve that objective, the WPC started a “Pilot Mentoring Programme” in October 2010.

 The programme is set up as follows:

-Step 1: WPC Youth Committee (YC) Members and National YC members were invited to paritcipate as mentees in the programme.
-Senior WPC executives and leaders in the National Committees were asked to become mentors.
-A guidenace document, the "Mentoring Programme Outline Document” was distributed to all those interested.
+Step 1: WPC Young Professionals Committee (YP) Members and National YP members are invited to paritcipate as mentees in the programme.
+Senior WPC executives and leaders in the National Committees are invited to become mentors.

-Step 2: The confirmed mentors and mentees were matched according to the time zone at their location.
-Notifications were sent to mentors and mentees with an introduction and the mentors started the discussions.
+Step 2: The confirmed mentors and mentees are matched according to the time zone at their location.
+Notifications are then sent to mentors and mentees with an introduction and the mentors start the discussions.